-Yes, "composed of" is the correct form.
-The phrase "comprised of" is never correct to usage purists despite its regular appearance in writing.
-If you want to be correct in the eyes of discriminating readers, use "composed of."
+Yes, “composed of” is the correct form.
+The phrase “comprised of” is never correct to use and purists despite its regular appearance in writing.
+If you want to be correct in the eyes of discriminating readers, use “composed of.”

 If you like the look and sound of comprise, you can still use it correctly.
 Be guided by its meaning “contain” or “consist of”: